3 Digital Practices Every Ethical Brand Should Embrace

 With every post, comment, or review, the brand’s image keeps taking or changing its shape.
 For many brands, the real challenge is not creating an image.
 It lies in being aware of it at all times.

-A lot of organizations make the mistake of reflecting only when things go south.
+Many organizations make the mistake of reflecting only when things go south.
 However, ongoing self-awareness is a proactive process.
 Brands with an eye toward the future often wonder if their online presence is what they want it to be.

 As per a recent study (2024), consumers are willing to pay 51% more for trusted brands.
 This implies that revenue can be directly impacted by brand self-awareness.
 According to a different survey conducted the same year, 82% of participants thought that developing trust would become more crucial over the following five years.
 Regretfully, only 53% of respondents were certain their company would succeed.